-All assignments will have flexible formats and extended deadlines: in most cases, assignments will be open for completion for at least a week (and often longer) and they can be completed remotely (i.e., off campus).
+All assignments will have flexible formats and extended deadlines: in most cases, assignments will be open for completion for at least a week and they can be completed remotely (i.e., off campus).
 Hence, the scope for missing assignments is negligible.